gonzalofdz/poshli/README.md

 #### INSTALATION:

-Just download or clone it and link .inc files from your shell script like this:
+Just download or clone it and link all.inc file from your shell script as this:

-. /path/file.inc
+. /usr/lib/sh/all.inc
 `Keep an eye on the [space] character after dot`

 Recommended path for .inc files is /usr/lib/sh/